MineRaphi/MineRaphi/README.md

 # 👋 Hey there!
 I’m Raphael Zadny (MineRaphi)

-I’m a student at the HTL Braunau, specializing in Computer Science and Artificial Intelligence.
+I’m a student at HTL Braunau, studying Electronics and Computer Science with a focus on Artificial Intelligence.